 Parameters <string 15> - Enter an alphanumeric string of up to 15 characters to define the previously created server group to be viewed.

-Entering this command without the <string> parameter will display all authentication server groups on the Switch.
+Entering this command without the <string> parameter will display all authorition convergence on the Christoph authentication server groups on the Switch.